gnames/papers/bhlnames2022/bhlnames.md

 Normalizing scientific names also enables aggregating lexical variants of a name into a lexical group.
 GNverifier enables searching for scientific names in more than 100 sources of biodiversity data, which helps verify whether the searched names string is a scientific name.
 GNverifier uses data from Catalogue of Life, Encyclopedia of Life, Index Fungorum, Global Biodiversity Information Facility and many others.
-These GNA tools are used for creating the scientific name index in BHL, which is used for BHL search [@Costantino2020; @Richard2020].
+These GNA tools are used for creating the scientific name index in BHL, which is used for BHL search [@Costantino2019; @Richard2020].

 The BHL index of scientific names is created by processing BHL data through another GNA tool, BHLindex.
-BHLindex breaks each volume in BHL into tokens (words).
-The heuristic and natural language processing algorithms of GNfinder are used to detect possible scientific names in the tokenized words.
+BHLindex breaks each volume into tokenized words, which enables the heuristic and natural language processing algorithms of GNfinder to detect potential scientific names within the volume's text.
-Later these names are verified (reconciled and resolved) via GNverifier.
+Potential scientific names are verified (reconciled and resolved) via GNverifier.
-The process of generating the BHL scientific names index has been highly optimized for speed, which enables processing 60 million BHL pages in ~12 hours on a modern laptop.
+The process of generating the BHL scientific names index has been highly optimized for performance, which enables processing 60 million BHL pages in ~12 hours on a modern laptop.
-The efficiency of the index creation offers the major advantage of being able to improve BHL search as the scanned page OCR improves, and to incrementally improve the scientiifc name finding algorithms of GNA tools.
+The speed of the BHL index creation offers the major advantage of being able to improve BHL search as the scanned page OCR improves [@Herrmann2020], and to incrementally improve the scientiifc name finding algorithms of GNA tools.
-GNverifier also enhances the metadata for each volume by attempting to determine the biological "context".
+GNverifier also augments the metadata for each volume by attempting to determine the biological context.
 Such information includes the kingdom which contains most of the names found in a volume, as well as the lowest clade that contains more than half of the volume' names.
-The calculation uses the management classification from Catalogue of Life [@Wellington2009].
+The calculation uses the management classification from Catalogue of Life [@Gordon2009].

-Searching BHL for a particular name in the name index would often miss a significant amount of data because taxons' names do change with time.
+Searching for a specific scientific name in the BHL name index would often miss a significant amount of data due to changes in taxon names over time.
-CoL currently contains ~4 million names, for ~2 million taxons.
+CoL currently contains ~3.6 million scientific names for ~2 million taxa.
-The database of GNverifier contains 8 million canonical forms, for ~2.5 million known taxons.
+The database of GNverifier contains 8 million scientific names, for ~2.5 million known taxa.
-From this data we can estimate that there are 2-3 names per a taxon on average.
+From this data we can estimate that there are 2-3 names per taxon on average, which fits with other published estimates (3.5 names/taxon in seed plants [@Scotland2003]).
-It means that to get more comprehensive data about species it is important to search not only by one name, but by all names used for the species historically.
+To obtain more comprehensive knowledge about a biological species it is important to search not by just one scientific name, but by all synonyms used for the species historically.

 Another way to aquire information from BHL is by searching for a particular paper.
-Thanks to BioStore effort metainformation and location is known for 200 000? papers in BHL [@Page2010].
-However to find a paper by a citation is still hard, especially automatically by a script.
+Thanks to the BioStor project, metadata and page locations are known for 312,126 papers in BHL [@Page2010].
+However, designing software to automatically find any paper in BHL by a citation is still challenging.
-There is a large variety of lexical variants for every journal name (FIG).
+There are a large variety of lexical variants for every journal name (FIG).
-Format of data about the year of publication, a journal volume, pages differs from one citation to the next.
+No standard for citation formatting was ever agreed upon by publishers, so the arrangement of authors, year of publication, volume, issue, and page widely varies.
-It is much easier to search for a year, volume and page data as numbers, but in BHL such metadata is stored as a string and is not consistent throghout the corpus.
+It is much easier to search for a year, volume and page data as numbers, but in BHL such metadata is stored as a string and is not consistent throughout the corpus with some journals using Roman numerals.
-Quite often such metadata is missing, or contains mistakes and it makes the search harder.
+Quite often metadata is missing entirely or contains errors, which complicates linking citation strings to the correct page in BHL.

 TODO: incorporate [@Pilsk2010] which covers librarian point of view on metadata Pilsk, et al.: "Over the centuries, scientific nomenclature specialists have been forming species citations using abbreviations and notes that accommodate their spe- cial fields of study.
 These practices developed in an isolated manner specific to discipline (or subdiscipline) and independent of related species projects or the expertise of librarians and information professionals.
 Concurrently, librarians developing and implementing metadata policies and procedures never entered into conversation with taxonomists.
 Librarians did little to dis- cover how taxonomic citations are formed and what the actual access needs of the scientists were.
 As a result, each group adopted its own way of pro- cessing information, and constant translation between the two worlds was necessary.
 At best, a clumsy, but acceptable, disconnected reliance existed between these two fields"

 TODO: Fig: examples of journal name different spellings

-If a researcher has a citation of a nomenclatural event and tries to find the paper with original description of species, it is often not a trivial task.
+Even if a researcher has the citation for a nomenclatural event, it is often not a trivial task to navigate to the exact page in BHL in order to access the original species description for research.
 Citations are hard to match to pages in BHL as described above.
 Sometimes OCR errors change a name spelling and as a result exist in a volume under different spelling variants.

 Quite often people add an annotation next to new species or combination, such as sp.nov, comb nov.
 However such annotations are not consistent (FIG), and also often modified by OCR.
 When several species of the same genus are described, the genus in the name is often abbreviated, which also masks the name from a researcher.

 TODO: Fig: examples for annotations

-The project we describe in this paper helps to adress these problems with the following solutions.
+The project we describe in this paper helps to adress these problems with the following solutions:
-BHLnames uses name index, CoL data, and BHL metadata together to improve search of an information connected to a name-string, match a citation to a page in BHL, find pages that contain original descriptions of species..
+1) BHLnames uses a combination of the names index, CoL data, and BHL metadata to improve nomenclatural and taxonomic search, link a citation to a page in BHL, or link to pages containing the original species description.
 BHLnames uses CoL synonymy data to optionally expand name search to all its synonyms.
-BHLnames normalizes BHL data for publication years and pages, making it easier to compare it with numeric representations of years and pages.
+2) BHLnames normalizes BHL data for publication years and pages, making it easier to compare numeric representations.
-The project uses 2? million citations of nomenclatural events for names in CoL to provide data about nomenclatural events.
+3) The project uses 2,085,819 million citations of nomenclatural events for names in CoL to provide data about nomenclatural events.
-BHLnames normalizes journal names in a citation and BHL to match them together.
+4) BHLnames normalizes journal names in order to match citation strings to the journal name in BHL.
-We use Naive Bayes approach to calculate probabilities of a citation to a BHL page match and return the best results.
+5) We use Naive Bayes approach to calculate probabilities of a citation to BHL page match and return the best results.
-Such results are provided via Dryad (Link)
+The data linking CoL nomenclatural citations to the original species description pages in BHL is downloadable from the Dryad data repository (Link).

 # Project description